 Circadian Rhythm Definition

 Circadian rhythms are physical, mental, and behavioral occurrences that follow a repetitive, daily cycle.
 The circadian rhythm definition is broad but should not be confused as the same process as our biological clock.
 Our biological clock, which is composed of specific molecules that interact in cells throughout the body, produces and regulates our circadian rhythms.
-It is an approximate 24-hour cycle.
+It is approximately a 24-hour cycle.